1. a combined form of two or more metals, or of a metal with a nonmetal, sometimes using an inferior ingredient with a more costly one.

 Egypt had lost with its liberties its gold coinage, and it was now made to feel a further proof of being a conquered country in having its silver much alloyed with copper.
 (A. S. Rappoport – History of Egypt From 330 B.C.
 To the Present Time, Volume 11)

 2. to degrade the purity of by the addition of some element; adulterate.

 example: A wave of sadness came over him, which alloyed his sense of triumph.

 Note on usage:

 The first verb sense of “alloy,” the physical mixing of a metal with another metal or other substance, often appears in passive constructions.
-The passive voice is the norm for scientific and technical discourse, where the knowledge conveyed is expected to be objective and things possess qualities and and act and react independently of human subjectivity.
+The passive voice is the norm for scientific and technical discourse, where the knowledge conveyed is expected to be objective, and things possess qualities and act and react independently of human subjectivity.
 And, although the process of alloying usually involves human agency and intent–unlike, say, the oxidation that produces rust on metal, when the word “alloy” is used, the interest most often lies in the fact of a material being an alloy or in the specific composition of an alloy, or in how an alloy can be made, rather than in who alloyed gold with copper.

 When referring to metals, as in the first verb sense, the preposition “with” is used: Egypt’s silver, its coins and artifacts, was alloyed with copper.
 The finer metal will usually be the subject of the sentence, the thing that is being alloyed with (often) the inferior material.